sirkif/SwiftUI-Loading-Animation/README.md

 # SwiftUI Loading Animation

-My goal with this project is to get iOS developers to use creative Loading Animation without building them from scratch.<strong> 100% SwiftUI NO External Packages</strong>.
+<strong>My goal</strong> with this project is to get iOS developers to use creative Loading Animation <strong>without</strong> building them from scratch. 💯 <strong>SwiftUI NO</strong> External Packages.

 ## Your coffee allows me to excel, Gracias ☕